jlsfernandez/O365-Starter-Intranet/README.md

 ### Summary ###

-Intranet projects shouldn’t have to reinvent the wheel every time for basic features.
+Intranet projects shouldn’t have to reinvent the wheel every time for basic features (like navigation or multilingualism).
-This solution aims to provide the fundamentals building blocks of a common intranet solution with SharePoint Online/Office 365 using the latest web stack development tools and frameworks.
+This solution aims to provide the fundamental building blocks of a common intranet solution with SharePoint Online/Office 365 through a lightweight client side solution using the latest web stack development tools and frameworks.

 Here is what you get with this sample:
 - A basic page creation experience with common layouts for static page, home page and news.
 - Common intranet navigation menus like main menu, header links, footer, contextual menu and breadcrumb based on taxonomy.
 - A basic translation system for multilingual sites (pages and UI).
 - A search experience including results with preview.
-- A mobile intranet with SharePoint Online.
+- A mobile intranet using SharePoint Online.

 <p align="center">Home Page</p>
 <p align="center">